Akshay5623/devops_eng114/README.md

 - if the text isnt loading, `CTRL C` out of the app
 - Run `node seeds/seed.js`
 - Re run the app with `npm start`

+### When you start up both machines again after them being in a stopped state, you will need to change the 27017 port rule on the db instance to the new public ipv4 address generated on the app instance/32 e.g. 123.45.6.78/32.
+Then ssh into the machines and change the environment variable on the app machine to include the new ip generated on the database instance.

+- When copying the SSH command from AWS, if it says root, change root to ubuntu before entering the command!

+### Automation on AWS using EC2
+- Automating the process of setting up and configuring a product e.g. app, db, web app etc
+- Bootstrap the configuration of the product
+- should be able to see nginx page on launch without having to ssh into the machine through bootstrapping

+- Create a machine
+- on step 3 we can